 - Remarketing of your products, link your webshop with Google Merchant Center and Facebook Business.
 Make a campaign for remarketing and maybe offer them an additional discount;

-- Make a newsletter, let users subscribe to your mailing list and, begin with promoting your Black Friday sales begin October.
-Give them exclusive discounts so your subscribes feels special;
+- Make a newsletter, let users subscribe to your mailing list, and begin promoting your Black Friday sales begin October.
+Give them exclusive discounts, so your subscribes feel special;

-- Make backups of your shop, in case there is an error you need to restore it as soon as possible;
+- Make backups of your shop in case there is an error, and you need to restore it as soon as possible;

 Hope this short list helps you, so let's dive into the technical aspects of your webshop you can optimize.

-When you go internationally you may want to use a CDN (content delivery network), this is a service that has multiple servers around the world.
-All your (static) content is being served from a server closest to the user so it doesn't have to travel all around the world before it can be displayed.
+When you go internationally, you may want to use a CDN (content delivery network), which is a service that has multiple servers around the world.
+All your (static) content is being served from a server closest to the user, so it doesn't have to travel all around the world before it can be displayed.

 All the images your website serves to the visitors need to load as fast as possible.
 Therefore you need to load them most efficiently:

 - Efficient use of image formats, there are multiple ways of image delivery.
 Png, jpg, gif, webp, avif.
-I recommend using avif if available, this format is relative new.
-If it's not supported by the browser you may fallback to webp.
-If webp isn't supported, fallback to the original format (like jpg, png, or gif).
+I recommend using avif if available, this format is relatively new.
+If it's not supported by the browser, you may fall back to webp.
+If webp isn't supported, fall back to the original format (like jpg, png, or gif).

-- Compress the images, with a tool like compressor.io you can remove the file size a lot.
+- Compress the images. with a tool like compressor.io or websiteplanet.com/webtools/imagecompressor/ you can remove the file size a lot.
 This tool removes EXIF information, reduces the image quality, or even resizes it.
 You can use the "lossy", "lossless" or even a "custom" compression type.